fpsvogel/reading/doc/csv-format.md

 Hamlet|📕own 0141396504 📕Lexpub B07C8956BH
 ```

 But variants can specify more than just format and sources.
 They can specify extra info and series as well.
-Earlier we saw these in the Head column, but if they are specific to a variant then they should be in the Sources column instead (but if any extra info should apply to all variants, then keep it in the Head column):
+Earlier we saw these in the Head column, but if they are specific to a variant then they should be in the Sources column instead.
+(But if any extra info should apply to all variants, then keep it in the Head column.s)

 ```
 \Title|Sources